Training structure

 - Water and agriculture: scientific issues and questions (3 ECTS)

-- Regulatory issues (3 ECTS)
+- Issues, actors, regulation (3 ECTS)

 Semester S2 – 30 ECTS

-- Underground hydrodynamics (3 ECTS)
+- Underground Hydrodynamics (3 ECTS)

-- Water quality and microbiology (2 ECTS)
+- Water Quality and Microbiology (2 ECTS)

-- Applied hydrochemistry (2 ECTS)
+- Applied Hydrochemistry (2 ECTS)

-- Hydrodynamics and applied hydraulics (2 ECTS)
+- Hydrodynamics and Applied Hydraulics (2 ECTS)

-- IWRM participation practices (3 ECTS)
+- Integrated Water Resources Management (IWRM) practices (3 ECTS)

 - Statistics (3 ECTS)

-- GIS practice (3 ECTS)
+- GIS Practice (3 ECTS)

 - Thematic English 2 (2 ECTS)